guruahn/vue-google-oauth2/README.md

 ))
 ```

-The `googleUser` that is being returned will be:
+The `googleUser` object that is being returned will be:
 ```
 {
   "token_type": "Bearer",